 ‘Arterburn downplayed the significance of the CAST-32 paper, asserting that no multi-core chip installation has actually achieved official airworthiness.
 He was quick to point out however that the issue will soon come to a head.
 “Within five years” he predicted, “you won’t be able to buy a commodity single-core processor” (D. R. Arterburn, personal communication, January 22, 2015).’ (as reported in Dova, 2015)

-The graph of Moore’s Law (previous page) supports Arterburn’s prediction.
+The graph of Moore’s Law (above) supports Arterburn’s prediction.
 Not only are commodity MCPs on the rise as SCP production declines, but the red triangle plot of Transistors will inevitably hit a wall stemming from a limit of physics (the minimum size of a semi-conductive crystal) and a cost-benefit limit (the commodity price per transistor).
 Leading voices in this prediction include Bob Colwell, formerly Intel’s IA-32 chief architect and Intel Fellow (as reported in MIT Technology Review).
 Gordon Moore concurs (as reported by Rachel Courtland for the IEEE).